kingaling/pydf2json/README.rst

 Recent Activity
 ---------------
+20180312 - New pydf.py argument
+    - Added -s command line switch to specify the max size of the PDF to process
+       - pydf2json code has a 2MB hardcoded limit which can be changed when module is called.
+       - For inline analysis this will limit the analysis done.
+       - It's rare (where I work) to see a malicious PDF that exceeds 2MB, even 1MB.
+           - I may implement another analysis technique for files that exceed the limit
+           - Also, LaikaBOSS can use ClamAV and possibly other scan engines.
+I'll have to look into that.

+20180228 - Page tracking
+    - Added info to the summary that notes what page a hyperlink occurred on
+        - Not a page numbers; a custom identifier to aide in deciding if a page has been modified
+        - This will be needed for the LaikaBOSS module for that smarter detection I mentioned in the wiki.

 20180131 - Additional processing capabilities added.
     - Added processing of Additional Actions (/AA).
     - Arbitrary data found outside of any known PDF object is now subject to analysis